-Furthermore, to determine whether a person had a reasonable opportunity to understand the prohibited conduct of Section 37, the ordinance must be read in the context of the pandemic and how likely a bar or restaurant holder would have understood the restrictions at that time.
-It would be difficult to imagine that a reasonable person owning a Decatur restaurant or bar would not have known that the Executive Orders issued by the Illinois Governor in November 2020 were suspending indoor eating and drinking service.
+Furthermore, to determine whether a person could reasonably understand the prohibited conduct of Section 37, the ordinance must be read in the context of the pandemic and how likely a bar or restaurant holder would have understood the restrictions at that time.
+It would be difficult to imagine that a reasonable person owning a Decatur restaurant or bar would not have known that the Executive Order issued by the Illinois Governor in November 2020 was suspending indoor eating and drinking service.
 At the time, Executive Orders were suspending indoor dining and drinking throughout the entire State.
-At the time of the violation against percentage of the overall capacity.
-In this case, if for some reason, Timbuktu had ignored most of the media coverage at the time and truly did not know it could not permit any person to consume food or beverages inside its bar or restaurant, the Decatur ordinance made it easy for them to find out by directing it to the DCEO website for guidance.
+At the time of the violation against Variety Liquors, indoor capacity restrictions were set a zero, not a more elusive calculation based on a percentage of the overall capacity.
+In this case, if for some reason, Variety Liquors had ignored most of the media coverage at the time and truly did not know it could not permit any person to consume food or beverages inside its bar or restaurant, the Decatur ordinance made it easy for them to find out by directing it to the DCEO website for guidance.